chloealbright/DevHiveMind/Algorithms & Data Structures/Non-Linear Data Structures/Non-Linear Data Structure Runtime Comparison.md

 Worst > Average

-# Tree("CR" U "D")
+# Binary Search Tree("CR" U "D")
-Update not in this process directly but with Create & Update you imagine as a form of update within context of Data Structures
+Update not in this process directly but with Create & Update you imagine as a form o

 	Insert(Create/Update) — O(n)/O(log(n)) check if less then or greater then